rust-lang/rustc-dev-guide/src/feature-gate-check.md

   `removed` tables:
   - **Removed** features cause an immediate error.
   - **Accepted** features are recorded but do not require nightly.
-On stable/beta they trigger the "already stabilized" diagnostic.
+On stable/beta, `maybe_stage_features` in [`rustc_ast_passes/src/feature_gate.rs`] emits the non-nightly diagnostic and lists stable features, which is where the "already stabilized" messaging comes from.
   - **Unstable** features are recorded as enabled.
   - Unknown features are treated as **library features** and validated later.
 - With `-Z allow-features=...`, any **unstable** or **unknown** feature